-During the year ended 31 December 2016, the IFRC has interests in the following hosted programmes that are joint arrangements whose activities are in accordance with the IFRC's principal activities, as outlined above: Global Road Safety Partnership; Steering Committee Human Response; Stop AIDS Alliance.
-The assessment of the nature of the joint arrangement includes an assement by the IFRC of its rights and obligations by considering the structure and legal form of the arrangement, the contractual terms agreed to by the parties to the arrangement and other relevant facts and circumstances.
+Safety Partnership; National Society Investment Alliance; Steering Committee Human Response; Stop AIDS Alliance.
+The IFRC's assessment of the nature of each joint arrangement includes an assement by the IFRC of its rights and obligations, the structure and legal form of the arrangement, the contractual terms agreed to by the parties to the arrangement, and other relevant facts and circumstances.

-The IFRC accounts for these joint arrangements as joint operations as the IFRC has joint control of these arrangements giving the IFRC rights to the assets and obligations for the liabilities, relating to these arrangements.
+The IFRC accounts for these joint arrangements as joint operations, as the IFRC has joint control of the arrangements, giving the IFRC rights to the assets and obligations for the liabilities, relating to these arrangements.
 The IFRC accounts for its interests in these joint operations by recognising and measuring the assets and liabilities and related revenues and expenses related to the IFRC's proportional interest in the joint operations.
-Joint operations' accounting policies are consistent with those adopted by the IFRC.
+The joint operations' accounting policies are consistent with those adopted by the IFRC.

-B. Foreign Currency Transactions
+B. Foreign currency transactions